-147. For example, the DOE and the Campbell administration have failed on several occasions to recognize the girls' water polo program.
+- 149. For example, the DOE and the Campbell administration have failed on several occasions to recognize the girls' water polo program.
 During one athletic award assembly at which every sports program was to be recognized, the Campbell administration completely forgot about the water polo program.
-Because the Campbell administration forgot about the water polo program, a Campbell staff member scribbled lettering on a poster while the assembly was already occurring as a belated attempt to recognize the water polo program.

-148. During a separate pep rally, the Campbell administration recognized the achievements of various Campbell sports programs, but again failed to recognize those of the girls' water polo program-even though the team had advanced to the state championship for the first time that season.

-149. The Campbell Athletic Director has a history of making disparaging remarks towards the girls' water polo program.
+Because the Campbell administration forgot about the water polo program, a Campbell staff member scribbled lettering on a poster while the assembly was already occurring as a belated attempt to recognize the water polo program. - 150.
+During a separate pep rally, the Campbell administration recognized the achievements of various Campbell sports programs, but again failed to recognize those of the girls' water polo program-even though the team had advanced to the state championship for the first time that season. - 151.
+The Campbell Athletic Director has a history of making disparaging remarks towards the girls' water polo program.
 For example, at one game during the 2014-15 school year, the Athletic Director joked that, if the water polo program was going to lose, Campbell should not even have a water polo program.
-Despite the Athletic Director's remark, the Campbell girls' water polo program won that game.

-B. The DOE's Failure to Effectively Accommodate Female Students' Interest and Abilities Regarding Participation Opportunities about 48.2% of the student body at Campbell, while boys represent about 51.8% of the student body.
+Despite the Athletic Director's remark, the Campbell girls' water polo program won that game. - B. The DOE's Failure to Effectively Accommodate Female Students' Interest and Abilities Regarding Participation Opportunities - 152.
+During the 2017-18 school year, Campbell had 3,123 students enrolled: 1,506 students were girls and 1,617 were boys.
+Thus, girls represent about 48.2% of the student body at Campbell, while boys represent about 51.8% of the student body.

-150. During the 2017-18 school year, Campbell had 3,123 students enrolled: 1,506 students were girls and 1,617 were boys.
-Thus, girls represent

-151. However, based on information and belief and incomplete available data, there are approximately 345 female athletes and 484 male athletes at Campbell.
-This means that female athletes account for about 41.6% of the athletic opportunities at Campbell, while male athletes account for about 58.4% of the athletic opportunities.

-152. Thus, there exists a 6.6 percentage-point participation gap between female athletic participation and female student body enrollment.

-153. Based on this participation gap, at least 106 additional opportunities for female athletes must be added to meet part one of the Title IX's three-part test (substantial proportionality).
+- 153. However, based on information and belief and incomplete available data,21 there are approximately 345 female athletes and 484 male athletes at Campbell.
+This means that female athletes account for about 41.6% of the athletic opportunities at Campbell, while male athletes account for about 58.4% of the athletic opportunities. - 154.
+Thus, there exists a 6.6 percentage-point participation gap between female athletic participation and female student body enrollment.22 - 155.
+Based on this participation gap, at least 106 additional opportunities for female athletes must be added to meet part one of the Title IX's three-part test (substantial proportionality).

-&lt;sup>21 The ACLU of Hawaii sent the DOE a public records request under the Uniform Information Practices Act ("UIPA") asking for, among other things, "gender participation rates in athletic programs, teams, and opportunities from the 2009-2010 school year to present."
+21 The ACLU of Hawaii sent the DOE a public records request under the Uniform Information Practices Act ("UIPA") asking for, among other things, "gender participation rates in athletic programs, teams, and opportunities from the 2009-2010 school year to present."

-&lt;sup>22 The "participation gap" is the difference, expressed in percentage points, between the percentage of students who are girls and the percentage of athletic participation opportunities (as measured by the number of roster spots) provided to girls.
+22 The "participation gap" is the difference, expressed in percentage points, between the percentage of students who are girls and the percentage of athletic participation opportunities (as measured by the number of roster spots) provided to girls.
 The participation gap is a key measure used to assess Title IX compliance.
 The U.S. Department of Education's Office for Civil Rights collects athletic participation data from public schools nationwide as part of the Civil Rights Data Collection.
 See Department of Education, Office for Civil Rights, Civil Rights Data Collection, https://www2.ed.gov/about/offices/list/ocr/data.html.

-154. Upon information and belief, the DOE does not have a history and continuing practice of expanding athletic programs for girls at Campbell, and therefore do not satisfy part two of the three-part test.

-155. The DOE will not establish that they have met Campbell girls' interests and abilities in playing sports in greater numbers, regarding part three of the three-part test.
+- 156. Upon information and belief, the DOE does not have a history and continuing practice of expanding athletic programs for girls at Campbell, and therefore do not satisfy part two of the three-part test. - 157.
+The DOE will not establish that they have met Campbell girls' interests and abilities in playing sports in greater numbers, regarding part three of the three-part test.